kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 Keep in mind that WebAssembly will not magically improve performance in all cases!
 A good case story here is Zaplib's post-mortem, which found [meager performance improvements](https://zaplib.com/docs/blog_post_mortem.html#js-vs-rust) in their specific use case.

 ### So..
-Should we bring a compiled geometry library to Wasm?
+Should we bring GEOS to Wasm?

 I brought up the Parquet analogy above because I think it applies well to the geospatial context.
 Geo algorithms are complex; without diving into a computational geometry textbook I'd have no idea how to implement a [buffering algorithm](https://en.wikipedia.org/wiki/Buffer_analysis) from scratch.

 Similar to Parquet, in geospatial we have core, low-level libraries that have done the hard work for us, and made it stable.
 [JTS](https://github.com/locationtech/jts) in Java and [GEOS](https://github.com/libgeos/geos) in C++ have existed for around two decades and are very stable!
 Essentially every geometry library in a higher level language is a binding to GEOS.
-E.g. Shapely in Python and `sf` in R. Rust has a burgeoning project, [GeoRust](https://georust.org/), that's excited to see on the horizon.
+E.g. Shapely in Python and `sf` in R. Rust has a burgeoning project, [GeoRust](https://georust.org/), that will get more stable over time.

 Turf and JSTS absolutely have their use cases.
 For one, they exist today!
 They're relatively widely used already!
 But it's also true that it's hard to maintain the core algorithms!
 Turf is an amazing library but its activity [seems to have waned over the years](https://github.com/Turfjs/turf/graphs/contributors).